dgopstein/deep_enumerable/README.md

 ## What else is DeepEnumerable?

-DeepEnumerable provides a few interesting methods on a couple different standard data structuers.
+DeepEnumerable provides a few interesting methods on a couple different standard data structures.
 Here are some examples:

 Iterate and transform leaf nodes:
 ```ruby